BPCE Group

-Groupe BPCE (for Banque Populaire Caisse d'Epargne) is a major French banking group formed by the 2009 merger of two major retail banking groups, Groupe Caisse d'Épargne and Groupe Banque Populaire.
-As of 2021, it was France's fourth largest bank, the seventh largest in Europe, and the nineteenth in the world by total assets.
+BPCE (for Banque Populaire Caisse d'Epargne) is a major French banking group formed by the 2009 merger of two major retail banking groups, Groupe Caisse d'Épargne and Groupe Banque Populaire.
+As of 2025, it was France's third-largest bank, the sixth largest in Europe, and the twenty-first in the world by total assets.
 It has more than 8,200 branches nationwide under their respective brand names serving nearly 150 million customers.
-It is Europe's largest bank by revenue, ahead of BNP Paribas and HSBC.
-It is considered a global systemically important bank (G-SIB) by the Financial Stability Board.
+Its wholesale banking subsidiary Natixis, previously a separately listed company, was delisted and came under full ownership of Groupe BPCE in 2021.